 - Store in an airtight container at room temperature for 2-3 days.
 After this point, the treats will begin to harden.

 - Make them your own.
-While I made these into monsters, I can envision Halloween Rice Krispie treats being turned into ghosts or even mummies, too!
-No matter what you do, have fun with it. 🙂
+While I made these monsters, you could turn Halloween Rice Crispy Treats into ghosts or mummies, too!
+Have fun with it.

 - Halloween Peanut Butter Chocolate White Chocolate Chip Cookies